Fitzwilton

-Fitzwilton is a privately held investment company, today owned by Sir Anthony O'Reilly and his brother in law, Peter Goulandris, through Stoneworth Investment Ltd. It has been involved with many businesses in Ireland.
+Fitzwilton is a privately held investment company, formerly owned by Tony O'Reilly and his brother in law, Peter Goulandris, through Stoneworth Investment Limited.
+It has been involved with many businesses in Ireland.

 History

 Fitzwilton has its origin in the management reverse take over of W. & H. M. Goulding Limited whose origins date to 1856 by Fitzwilliam Securities.
 Fitzwilliam Securities was established by Tony O'Reilly with friends (Ferguson and Leonard) in the 1971.
 As part of the process W. & H. M. Goulding changed its name to Fitzwilton based on the name of Fitzwilton House which had been developed by Basil Goulding.
-As a result the official incorporation date of the company dates back to when W. & H. M. Goulding was reincorporated in 1894.
+As a result, the official incorporation date of the company dates back to when W. & H. M. Goulding was reincorporated in 1894.